brimdata/zed/zng/docs/zson.md

 ```
 { city:string, state:string, population:uint32 }
 ```
-When all the values have the same record type, the of values can be interpreted as a _table_, where the ZSON record values are _rows_ and the fields of the records form _columns_.
+When all the values have the same record type, the values can be interpreted as a _table_, where the ZSON record values are _rows_ and the fields of the records form _columns_.